Ulysses's Gaze by Theo Angelopolos.

-Google's doodle (on the search engine's homepage) inspired me today.
+Google doodle (on Google's homepage) just inspired me today.
 Today, Google is honouring the 77th Anniversary of birth of Theo Angelopoulos- who was one of the greatest Greek filmmakers (the greatest Greek filmmaker in my opinion)- with a beautiful "Doodle" with blue, Greek epsilon (ε) at the end of the word Google, and a figure of a film director behind a movie camera.
 Those of you that have been following my blog for a long time know that I am a huge movie fan.
 I do love cinema and its magic, so I couldn't resist the opportunity to write this post today.

 Theo Angelopoulos was an award-winning filmmaker, screenwriter and producer, with tremendous vision and great story telling ability.
 His movies look more like a visual poetry.